How to boost content distribution: tips and tools

 Where do you start?

 Before you get started on your strategy, consider who your target audience is.
 This will help you determine the best channels that will resonate with the audience.
 Pay attention to what your audience enjoys and is sharing.
 Social listening is essential in this process.
 Create a content plan and then start choosing your external distribution platforms according to your needs.
+Follow a content plan template if you don't know where to start.

 Content distribution channels